fregante/text-field-edit/readme.md

 ## Usage

-Insert text at the cursor, replacing any possible selected text:
+Insert text at the cursor, replacing any possible selected text, acting like a `paste` would:

 ```js
 const input = document.querySelector('input');